DataSdude/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This directory is dedicated for I/O redirections, Special characters and other man pages scripts
+This project covers basic concepts in Shell, I/O Redirections and filters